f5devcentral/f5-agility-labs-sslviz/docs/class5/module1/lab0.rst

    |image8|

--  Modify proxy settings to traverse the SSLo setup
+-  Modify proxy settings to traverse the SSLO setup

    -  Click on |image9|\ menu in FireFox to access FireFox settings